• Skip to primary navigation

 • Cut tomatoes the same width as the eggplant and set them aside.

-• Rinse the eggplant thoroughly and place individually on paper towels to dry
+• Rinse the eggplant thoroughly and place it individually on paper towels to dry.

 • Then, take each piece of eggplant, dredge it in the almond milk, then the flour, coating both sides, then dip the coated eggplant slices in the almond milk again, and then in the bread crumb/cheese mixture until coated on both sides.

-• Place each piece individually on a baking sheet lined with parchment paper or used my Copper Crisper Pan.
+• Place each piece on a baking sheet lined with parchment paper or a silicone baking mat.
+Or use an air crisper pan.

 Air Fry Option